 My eyes widened.

 we had not already destroyed.
 The stone of buildings dissolved before our

 eyes.
-Millions perished then, or were pelted to death by shards of debris, or picked up
+Millions perished then, or were pelted to death by shards of debris,

-the plants withered," he said with bitterness in his
+animals disappeared, the plants withered," he said with bitterness in his

 "How long did it take?"
 I asked reflexively.

-writer.
+of a popular writer.
 A few weeks ago I would have laughed if someone told

-me they believed those stories to be real, but all the same I knew them in great detail.
+me they believed those stories to be real, but all the same I knew them

-Thark puppets.
+men and their Thark puppets.
 Long have the Warhoon thirsted for his blood."